2021 Detroit Lions season: Week 10: at Pittsburgh Steelers

 In week 10, the Lions visited the Pittsburgh Steelers.
 The Steelers opened the scoring in the first quarter via a nine-yard touchdown pass from Mason Rudolph to James Washington.
 In the second quarter the Lions responded with a 28-yard touchdown run from Jermar Jefferson to tie the game.
 The teams then exchanged field goals, first a 20-yard field goal by Chris Boswell for the Steelers, then a 20-yard field goal by Ryan Santoso for the Lions, making the score 10–10 at half-time.
 In the third quarter the Lions took their first lead of the game via a 42-yard touchdown run from Godwin Igwebuike and a missed extra point by Santoso.
 The Steelers responded with a 23-yard field goal by Boswell.
 The Steelers scored the only points of the fourth quarter via a 51-yard field goal by Boswell to tie the game and force overtime.
 After neither team scored in overtime, the game resulted in a 16–16 tie.

 Week 11: at Cleveland Browns

 In week 11 the Lions visited the Cleveland Browns.
 After a scoreless first quarter, the Browns scored 13 points in the second quarter via a 16-yard touchdown run from Jarvis Landry and a five-yard touchdown pass from Baker Mayfield to Nick Chubb, making the score 13–0 in favor of Cleveland at half-time.
 The Lions finally got on the board in the third quarter via a 57-yard touchdown run from D'Andre Swift.
 The Lions scored the only points of the fourth quarter via a 43-yard field goal by Aldrick Rosas, making the final score 13–10 in favor of Cleveland.
+The Lions lost their first game in Cleveland since 2001.